-- (a) The Sequel LLC Agreement;
+- (a) the Sequel LLC Agreement;

-- (b) the KMH Partnership Agreement;
+- (b) the SMI Partnership Agreement;

-- (c) the SCR Partnership Agreement;

-- (d) the SMI Partnership Agreement; and
+- (c) the DNT LLC Agreement; and

-- (e) the DNT LLC Agreement
+- (d) the Federal Resources Loan Agreement

 Copies of the material contracts may be inspected at our head office during normal business hours.

 The material contracts may also be viewed by accessing disclosure documents of the Corporation available through the internet on SEDAR.